Intha people

 Inle Lake with its leg-rowing Intha people is a major tourist destination in Burma (Myanmar).

-The Insar (/my/; lit. 'sons of the lake', also spelt Innsar) are members of a Tibeto-Burman ethnic group living around Inle Lake.
-There are around 100,000 to 200,000 Insar.
+The Intha (/my/; lit. 'sons of the lake', also called Insar and Innsar) are members of a Tibeto-Burman ethnic group living around Inle Lake.
+There are around 215,800 Insar.

 Origins

 The origins of the Insar are disputed; the Insar believe their ancestors arrived from the southern tip of modern-day Myanmar (Tanintharyi Region).
 A commonly held theory is that the Insar fled from southern Myanmar during the 14th century; the ruling Shan saophas forbade them from settling on the land, which forced the Insar to instead settle on Inle Lake.
 To this day, the Insar primarily live in four cities bordering the lake, in numerous small villages along the lake's shores, and on the lake itself.
-The entire lake area is in Nyaung Shwe township.
+The entire lake area is in Nyaungshwe Township.

 Language

 The Insar speak a divergent dialect of Burmese.
 Colonial observers noted that the Insar spoke a language resembling Burmese, with a Shan accent.
 Unlike other dialects of Burmese, the Insar language does not exhibit voicing sandhi, similar to the Danu and Taungyo languages.